mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 *   **Supervised learning** or **predictive** analytics techniques. \
     The objective is to learn from historical observations to **retrieve patterns** that allow **differentiating** normal and fraudulent **behavior**.
 It aim at finding tracks that fraudsters cannot hide: “**known alarms**”.
 It can be applied to **prediction**, **detection** and **estimation** of the amount of fraud.

     Limitations: They need historical examples to learn from (labeled).
 For this reason data source quality is crucial and data scarcity is a problem.
 They have a low detection power against different and new fraud types (not detected so far and not included in the historical DB).
-It can lead to lots of false negatives.&#x20;
+It can lead to lots of false negatives.

 **Active learning systems** use both methods in developing a powerful fraud-detection and prevention system.
 In this way we focus on different aspects of fraud.\
 Trough **graph/network analysis** we are able to extend the abilities of the fraud-detection systems by learning and detecting characteristics of fraudulent behavior in a network of linked entities.
 Including an **extra source of information** in the analysis contributes in uncovering particular patterns indicating fraud.